JiaziChen111/Ch_Synthetic/README.md

 ### Details
 - A **ref** is anything pointing to a commit (e.g. branches (heads), tags, and remote branches), they are stored in the .git/refs directory (e.g. `refs/heads/master`, `refs/remotes/master`, `refs/tags`).
-For example, `refs/heads/0.58` specifies a branch named `0.58`; if you don't specify what namespace the ref is in, Git will look in the default ones, so using only `0.58` is ambiguous since there could have both a `branch` and a `tag` named `0.58`.
+For example, `refs/heads/0.58` specifies a branch named `0.58`; if you don't specify what namespace the ref is in, Git will look in the default ones, so using only `0.58` is ambiguous (there could have both a `branch` and a `tag` named `0.58`).
 - When an update changes a branch (or more in general, a ref) that used to point at commit A to point at another commit B, it is called a **fast-forward** update if and only if B is a descendant of A. Hence a fast-forward update from A to B does not lose any history.
-- To check out files from a previous commit (to reverse changes): `git checkout COMMIT_IDENTIFIER -- file1, file2` '--' tells Git that what follows after the two dashes are filenames
+- To check out files from a previous commit (to reverse changes): `git checkout COMMIT_IDENTIFIER -- file1, file2`.
-- Warning: `git reset` have options `--hard` and `--soft` that can be used to rewrite history and to throw out commits that you no longer want
+- Warning: `git reset` have options `--hard` and `--soft` that can be used to rewrite history and to throw out commits that you no longer want.
-- If you use `git init` to create a local repository, and then want to upstream it to a remote repo, in your first push you need: `git push -u origin master`
-   This will create an upstream master branch on the upstream (`git push origin master` will only do this part) AND will record that the local branch 'master' needs to be pushed to upstream (origin) 'master' (upstream branch)
+- If you use `git init` to create a local repository, and then want to upstream it to a remote (empty) repo, in your first push you need to use: `git push -u origin master`.
+This will create an upstream `master` branch on the upstream (`git push origin master`) *and* will record `origin/master` as a remote tracking branch so that the local branch `master` will be pushed to the upstream (origin) `master` (upstream branch).
 Since Git 1.7.11, the default push policy is `simple`: push only the current branch, and only if it has a similarly named remote tracking branch on the upstream.
 [Link](https://stackoverflow.com/questions/17096311/why-do-i-need-to-explicitly-push-a-new-branch/17096880#17096880) for an explanation.
 - [Why do I have to `git push --set-upstream origin <branch>`?](https://stackoverflow.com/questions/37770467/why-do-i-have-to-git-push-set-upstream-origin-branch)
 - Reasons for not keeping the repository in Dropbox: there is a chance of conflicts between the syncing of Dropbox and GitHub, and the space limit in Dropbox might be an issue when the project grows in size.
 - Reasons for having a project for each chapter: GitHub has a limit of 1 GB per project and has limits of 100MB per file, keeping them separate minimizes these issues.